JotaDeRodriguez/Bonsai_mcp/README.md

 ## IFC Tools

-This repo includes eleven IFC-specific tools that enable comprehensive querying and manipulation of IFC models:
+This repo includes multiple IFC-specific tools that enable comprehensive querying and manipulation of IFC models:

 **get_ifc_project_info**: Retrieves basic information about the IFC project, including name, description, and counts of different entity types.
 Example: "What is the basic information about this IFC project?"